Dhghomon/easy_rust/README.md

 ## Closures

 Closures are like quick functions that don't need a name.
 Sometimes they are called lambdas.
 Closures are easy to find because they use `||` instead of `()`.
+They are very common in Rust, and once you learn to use them you will wonder how you lived without them.

-You can bind a closure to a variable, and then it looks like a function:
+You can bind a closure to a variable, and then it looks exactly like a function when you use it:

 ```rust
 fn main() {